cchaiken/ccms/piano-lessons.md

 - 7HNStH-LxCM
 - NUwLrVolRL0
 - DJD8OIF-WYk
-quote:
-  text: There are eighty-eight keys on the piano and within that, an entire universe.
-  cite: James Rhodes
 ---

 Feel **supported and inspired** with piano lessons that adapt to *your* needs and interests.

-{% include quote.html %}
+> There are eighty-eight keys on the piano and within that, an entire universe.
+> <cite>James Rhodes</cite>

 The piano is loved by performers worldwide and is the composer’s best friend.
 It’s fun to learn and will express your true colors like no other instrument.